435

-Adaptive Randomized Smoothing: Certifying Multi-Step Defences against Adversarial Examples
+Adaptive Randomized Smoothing: Certified Adversarial Robustness for Multi-Step Defences

 Abstract

 We propose Adaptive Randomized Smoothing (ARS) to certify the predictions of our test-time adaptive models against adversarial examples.
-ARS extends the analysis of randomized smoothing using f-Differential Privacy to certify the adaptive composition of multiple steps.
-For the first time, our theory covers the sound adaptive composition of general and high-dimensional functions of noisy input.
+ARS extends the analysis of randomized smoothing using ff-Differential Privacy to certify the adaptive composition of multiple steps.
+For the first time, our theory covers the sound adaptive composition of general and high-dimensional functions of noisy inputs.
 We instantiate ARS on deep image classification to certify predictions against adversarial examples of bounded LL_{\infty} norm.
-In the LL_{\infty} threat model, our flexibility enables adaptation through high-dimensional input-dependent masking.
-We design adaptivity benchmarks, based on CIFAR-10 and CelebA, and show that ARS improves accuracy by 22 to 5%5\% points.
-On ImageNet, ARS improves accuracy by 11 to 3%3\% points over standard RS without adaptivity.
+In the LL_{\infty} threat model, ARS enables flexible adaptation through high-dimensional input-dependent masking.
+We design adaptivity benchmarks, based on CIFAR-10 and CelebA, and show that ARS improves standard test accuracy by 11 to 15%15\% points.
+On ImageNet, ARS improves certified test accuracy by up to 1.6%1.6\% points over standard RS without adaptivity.
+Our code is available atthis https URL.

 View on arXiv